View FREE Lessons!

 to learn how an increase in the price of a bond reduces its interest rate.)

 What happens if lenders remain reluctant to lend?
 Normally, the central bank’s intention of adding reserves is to increase aggregate demand by providing the banking system an incentive for banks to lend to consumers and businesses.
 However, during the Great Recession, lending activity was less than the Federal Reserve wanted because many banks used their excess reserves to write down some of their nonperforming loans.
 Furthermore, many lenders tightened their underwriting requirements, and in doing so they approved fewer loans.

 Loans are bought and sold, so when there is uncertainty about the quality of a loan, investors will either choose not to buy the loan, or demand a very low price.
 Credit easing is a type of quantitative easing that identifies specific interest-sensitive assets to purchase.
 Purchasing the assets adds liquidity and reduces interest rates.
 During the Great Recession there were doubts about the credit quality of many assets.
-Some sub-prime loans had been sold as investment grade investments when their real value was unknown.
-Discomfort with the credit ratings resulted in investors either discontinuing their investment in mortgage backed securities or paying a large discount because to the added risk.
-This widened the interest rate spread between Treasuries, and other debt to historically elevated levels.
+Some sub-prime loans had been sold as investment-grade investments when their real value was unknown.
+Discomfort with the credit ratings resulted in investors either discontinuing their investment in mortgage-backed securities or paying a large discount because of the added risk.
+This widened the interest rate spread between Treasuries and other debt to historically elevated levels.

 Another targeted asset was commercial paper.
 There was a growing concern that issuers of commercial paper would not be able to roll over the paper when it matured (i.e. pay it back by issuing more paper).
 The added investment risk added to the reissue rate.
 When the Federal Reserve purchased commercial paper, it added liquidity, while lowering the rate on commercial paper (since the demand increased).
 The European central bank used the same strategy to purchase corporate bonds.